 Test your knowledge of trade policies and how they influence economic growth and extend overseas markets with this 14-question A level quiz.

-If you haven't already done it, work through the unit on ‘Do trade policies matter?’
-Or look at it again to help fill in any gaps in your knowledge!
+If you haven't already done it, work through the unit on ‘Do trade policies matter?’ or look at it again to help fill in any gaps in your knowledge!

 Open Resource